 Private Health Insurance Options

-The third insurance option to be discussed is private health insurance.
-This is insurance not provided by a state or federal government but instead is purchased from a private organization, like an insurance company.
+Private health insurance is also an option for senior citizens.
+Unlike This is insurance not provided by a state or federal government but instead is purchased from a private organization, like an insurance company.
 There are many ways to obtain private health insurance, such as through an employer or through licensed brokers or agents.
 Another way of obtaining private health insurance is through the federal or state marketplace.
 Individual private policies can vary in price and coverage, allowing for the purchase of one fitted to one’s needs.
 Private health insurance plans can be paired with Medicare to assure sufficient coverage.
 When shopping for private health insurance, it is important to check if the plan’s benefits meet the minimum essential coverage required by the Affordable Care Act.

 Benefits vary from one individual private health insurance to another.

 The application process varies from one private health insurer to another.
 Often, carriers will evaluate an applicant’s current age, health, and risk factors.
-As well, serious medical conditions and preexisting conditions can also be taken into account.
+In addition, serious medical conditions and preexisting conditions can be taken into account.

-Benefits vary from Medigap policy to policy.
-There are various types of policies, like for example Plan M, Plan A, or Plan F, and each one offers its own set of standardized benefits.
+Because there are different companies that offer Medigap, benefits vary from policy to policy.
+There are various types of policies, for example Plan M, Plan A, or Plan F, and each one offers its own set of standardized benefits.
 This then means that benefits will depend on what type of Medigap policy chosen to fit one’s needs.
-Most Medigap policies don’t cover long-term care, vision care, dental care, hearing aids, eyeglasses, or private duty nursing.
+Most Medigap policies don’t cover long-term care, vision care, dental care, hearing aids, eyeglasses, or private-duty nursing.

 Medigap has a state by state variability.
-To get started looking for a policy, follow the prompts on the Medicare.gov Medigap web portal.
+To get started looking for a policy, the first step is to follow the prompts on the Medicare.gov Medigap web portal.

 Choosing the Right Plan

-It can feel a little overwhelming when reading about so many insurance plan options.
-Some might even feel disheartened.
+In conclusion, finding the right plan is no easy process!
+It can be a little overwhelming for senior citizens looking at so many health insurance plan options.
+Consequently, some seniors may even feel disheartened.
 But health insurance is important and essential – so it should be comforting and encouraging to know that there are so many options out there waiting.
+Most importantly, remember that you can tailor your healthcare plan to your own benefit.
 Before starting the search for the right health insurance policy, make a list of what benefits and services you need.
-Once the list is done, find a policy best tailored to your needs to help you on your way to a healthy life.
+Once you finish that list, find a policy that best suits your needs to help you on your way to a healthy life.